fr4iser90/FoundryCord/SUBJECT.md

 ### Phase 1: Repository Refactoring
 1. Create interfaces in domain layer where missing
-2. Move implementations to infrastructure
+2. Move old FILES to implement to infrastructure  DONT CREATE USE COMMANDS MV OR CP!!!!!!

 ### Phase 2: Manager Consolidation
 1. Move key_manager.py to infrastructure/managers/